-- a) Conforming the modeling of the PJM/NYISO interface to the current NY-PJM Joint Operating Agreement - b) Seasonal (winter) by-pass of the Marcy South Series Compensation (MSSC)
+- a) Conforming the modeling of the PJM Interconnection/NYISO interface to the currently effective Joint Operating Agreement Among and Between New York Independent System Operator and PJM Interconnection - b) Seasonal (winter) by-pass of the Marcy South Series Compensation

-Resource Assumptions - The ten-year assessment of future congestion and the potential benefits of relieving some of this congestion are based upon the NYCA resources that were included in the base case for the 2016 Comprehensive Reliability Plan (CRP) adjusted to reflect the NYISO's base case inclusion rules and the August 2017 lock-down.
-There are several key assumptions that must be considered in reviewing the results for Studies 1 - 4.
+Resource Assumptions - The ten-year assessment of future congestion and the potential benefits of relieving some of this congestion are based upon the NYCA resources that were included in the base case for the 2016 Comprehensive Reliability Plan adjusted to reflect the NYISO's base case inclusion rules and the August 2017 lock-down.
+There are several key assumptions that must be considered in reviewing the results for Studies 1-4.
 These include: